Best antivirus software of 2023

 Final thoughts

-The best antivirus program in 2023 is TotalAV as it has all the necessary features you need to keep your devices safe.
+Our research showed that the best antivirus program in 2024 is TotalAV as it has all the necessary features you need to keep your devices safe.
 It routinely gets a perfect score by independent testing labs and for all the features it offers, it’s surprisingly cheap.

 We don’t recommend using free ones because they often lack most of the features that paid ones have.
-When it comes to security, you want to make sure you’re taking advantage of every feature you get with an antivirus.
+Additionally, they may collect your personal data and sell it to third parties as a way of income.

 Frequently asked questions